Franko Simatović

-Franko "Frenki" Simatović (Франко "Френки" Симатовић; born 1 April 1950) is a Serbian former intelligence officer of Croatian descent and commander of the elite special forces police unit Special Operations Unit (JSO) from 1991 to 1998.
+Franko "Frenki" Simatović (Франко "Френки" Симатовић; born 1 April 1950) is a Serbian former intelligence officer and commander of the elite special forces police unit Special Operations Unit (JSO) from 1991 to 1998.

-Simatović is, along with former head of the State Security Service (SDB) Jovica Stanišić being prosecuted for war crimes in Croatia and Bosnia and Herzegovina in the period from 1991-95, before the International Tribunal for the Former Yugoslavia (ICTY).
+Simatović is, along with former head of the State Security Directorate (RDB) Jovica Stanišić being prosecuted for war crimes in Croatia and Bosnia and Herzegovina in the period from 1991-95, before the International Tribunal for the Former Yugoslavia (ICTY).
 He was initially acquitted on 30 May 2013 by the ICTY for his role in the wars but the verdict was later overturned on 15 December 2015 after successful appeal by the prosecutors (ICTY Appeals Chamber).
 The retrial before the UN Mechanism for International Criminal Tribunals (MICT) commenced on 13 June 2017.
 On 30 June 2021, he was found guilty under counts of murder, deportation, forcible transfer and persecution as crimes against humanity that occurred during the Bosanski Šamac ethnic cleansing, and sentenced to 12 years in prison.
+On appeal, his sentence was increased to 15 years in 2023.

 Background

 Simatović was born in Belgrade into a Croatian family.
 His father Pero Simatović was born in Dubrovnik, his mother Neda (née Winter) in Bjelovar.
 Pero Simatović was a Yugoslav Partisan who after the war became a high-ranking officer in the Yugoslav Army, and was one of the founders of Partizan.
 Neda belonged to the influential family Winter in Bjelovar, and was the daughter of Franko Winter (whom Simatović is named after), the founder of a law firm in Bjelovar.
 The family has lived in Belgrade since after World War II.

 Franko Simatović studied at the Higher Police School and University of Belgrade Faculty of Political Sciences.
 His mentor, colleague and personal friend was Jovica Stanišić.
-Both were recruited into the State Security Administration (UDBA) immediately after studies, where they quickly rose in rank.
+Both were recruited into the State Security Service (SDB) immediately after studies, where they quickly rose in rank.
 During Slobodan Milošević's rise to power, Simatović was the head of the department dealing with affairs of American agencies in Yugoslavia.
 Simatović kept an office at Stanišić's command center in the village of Magarcevac, Croatia and both men had assumed command of regional forces in western Bosnia.
 They also led the ‘Pauk’ (‘Spider’) operation in Cazinska Krajina, Bosnia between 1994 and 1995.